FlashHit/vu-all-gamemodes-in-all-maps/README.md

 #vu-all-gamemodes-in-all-maps

+Modification for Battlefield 3 (using the Venice Unleashed framework) allowing singleplayer and co-op maps to be played in multiplayer with a universal solution.
+This is a fork from the original mod [vu-spterrains](https://github.com/SassythSasqutch/vu-spterrains) from *SassythSasqutch*:

 ## Maps & Gamemodes

 This mod is still WIP, I'll update the mod with more gamemodes when I have time.